Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

 with

 \end{theorem}

-\begin{proof} Let $ P $ be as stated and $ D $ be an alternating dimap.
+\begin{proof} Let $ S $ be as stated and $ D $ be an alternating dimap of genus zero.
 We first prove the forward implication.
-Note that all the derived polynomials must be equal for $ F(D) $ to be an extended Tutte invariant.
+Note that all the derived polynomials must be equal for $ P(D) $ to be an extended Tutte invariant.
 By (E1)--(E4) in Lemma~\ref{lem:derived_polynomials_G_{2,4}} and as $ w,x,y,z \ne 0 $, we obtain (\ref{eqn:necessary_conditions_for_ETI_1})--(\ref{eqn:necessary_conditions_for_ETI_4}) as desired.
+For example, by equating two of the 12 derived polynomials $ jwyz + kwxy + lwxz $ (from E1) and $ wxyz $ (from E2) in Lemma~\ref{lem:derived_polynomials_G_{2,4}}, and divide both sides of the equation by $ w \ne 0 $, we obtain (\ref{eqn:necessary_conditions_for_ETI_1}).

 We next show using induction on $ \abs{E(D)}=m $.
-There exist eight cases corresponding to the eight categories (\hyperref[def:Extended_Tutte_Invariant]{(ETI1)} to \hyperref[def:Extended_Tutte_Invariant]{(ETI8)}) in Definition~\ref{def:Extended_Tutte_Invariant}.
+There exist eight cases corresponding to the eight categories ((\hyperref[def:Extended_Tutte_Invariant]{ETI1}) to (\hyperref[def:Extended_Tutte_Invariant]{ETI8})) in Definition~\ref{def:Extended_Tutte_Invariant}.
 For the base case, suppose $ m=0 $.
-Clearly, $ F(D)=1 $ and the result follows.
-Assume that $ m>0 $ and the result holds for every alternating dimap of size less than $ m $.
+Clearly, $ P(D)=1 $ and the result follows.
+Assume that $ m>0 $ and the result holds for every alternating dimap of genus zero that has size less than $ m $.
 Let $ r \in E(D) $. \begin{enumerate} \item[i)] \textbf{$ r $ is an ultraloop}.
 In $ D\setminus r $, the number of components, in-stars, a-faces and c-faces are all reduced by 1.
 Thus,

 \item[ii)] \textbf{$ r $ is a proper $ 1 $-loop}.
 The number of in-stars is reduced by 1 in $ D[1]r $.
 Then,

 \item[iii)] \textbf{$ r $ is a proper $ 1 $-semiloop}.
 In $ D[1]r $, the number of components and in-stars are both increased by 1.
 In $ D[\omega]r $ and $ D[\omega^{2}]r $, the number of c-faces and a-faces are reduced by 1, respectively.
 Hence,